 Traditional Khmer Fishing Long-tail Boat

 Depending on the weather, you will go south or north around the island.
-When my wife and I went, we went south, so I’ll describe some of the landmarks in that order.
+When we went, we went south, so we’ll describe some of the landmarks in that order.

 Firstly, you will head towards Sok San – A small fishing village on the west side of Koh Rong.
-You will pass a large undeveloped beach area on the way.
-From what I could see, this beach area will soon be full of new resorts (the Cambodian government is currently building a road around Koh Rong to connect the current and future tourist destinations).
+You’ll pass a large undeveloped beach area on the way.
+From what we could see, this beach area will soon be full of new resorts (the Cambodian government is currently building a road around Koh Rong to connect the current and future tourist destinations).

 You should try to stop at Sok San for an hour or so, just for a quick look around.
-The fishing village is full of local Khmer, and if you head right from the main pier here, you will get to the wonderful Sok San Beach Resort.
+The fishing village is full of local Khmer, and if you head right from the main pier here, you’ll get to the wonderful Sok San Beach Resort.

 Sok San Beach Resort was initially developed for the French Survivor series (the cast of the new U.S. Survivor are staying there later this year).
 It is a very large resort with over 600 bungalows and villas, ranging in quality (prices start at around $80 per night and go up to $800+).
 The beach area around here is fantastic – Crystal clear ocean waters, pristine white sandy beaches, and plenty of comfortable chairs for lounging.
 Despite being such a large resort, it is never too busy on the beach areas, and we would recommend you stay there if you are visiting Koh Rong.

 The next main destination after Sok San is the outstanding Lonely Beach.
-But on the way you will pass one of my favourite sections of Koh Rong – A large undeveloped beach front that is entirely covered in palm trees.
+But on the way you will pass one of our favourite sections of Koh Rong – A large undeveloped beach front that is entirely covered in palm trees.
 The view from the boat is mesmerising, and if you like you could stop here to relax for an hour or so.
-Last time I was there, I couldn’t see a single person around, but a new resort is starting to be built here, so you may see one or two workers.
+Last time we were there, we couldn’t see a single person around, but a new resort is starting to be built here, so you may see one or two workers.
 All in all though, this section of Koh Rong epitomizes its natural beauty.